 What to do: If something is irritating your tongue, eliminating that

 Oral lichen planus causes white patches and lacy streaks on your tongue and other parts of your mouth.
 Mild cases don’t typically cause discomfort or pain.
 But some people tend to have red painful gums, a burning sensation in the mouth, and sore patches.
 Although the exact causes of this condition aren’t known, it may be due to an immune or allergic reaction.
 Exposure to certain chemicals, dyes, or medicines as well as medical conditions like hepatitis C can increase your risk for lichen planus.

 What to do: This is typically not a harmful condition and mild cases may not require any treatment.
 Antiseptic mouthwashes, steroid sprays and mouth rinses made by dissolving steroid tablets in water are

 Geographic tongue is a condition in which you get irregular red patches with a light colored or white border on your tongue.
 This makes your tongue look a bit like a map – hence, the name!
 The patches may change their appearance quickly from one day to the other.
 This changing pattern is due to the loss of small projections known as papillae present on your tongue.
 You may also experience a burning sensation and soreness when you have this condition.
 We don’t yet know what exactly causes geographic tongue but experts think that a vitamin B deficiency or irritation caused by spicy foods or alcohol may be to blame.

 What to do: Geographic tongue is not harmful and doesn’t really require treatment.
 It can cause some discomfort, however, which may be eased with steroid rinses or antihistamine gels.
 You can also try a salt water rinse.
-Also, avoid foods which irritate your tongue if you have this condition.6

 5. Oral Thrush